Yugoslav Cup: Competition format

 The competition format was an elimination championship where every competitive team was offered a chance to enter.
 Beginning in the lowest tiers of teams, the competition followed a one-game elimination format.
 Higher-tier teams got berths in the second round, third round, and so on.
 The First League (Prva Liga) teams always began in the 1/16 finals, and the rest of the 16 berths being filled by lower-tier teams who managed to make it to the round of 32.

 Once the round of 16 was reached, the format would be changed to a two-game elimination format, being played at home and away for each team.
 At this point it became a First League ordeal, as the smaller teams had zero chance against the titans of Yugoslavian football.
 Historically, the finals were usually reached only by the better-performing First League teams (Partizan, Hajduk, Red Star, Dinamo, etc.).
+The only exception occurred in 1988 when the Cup was won by Borac Banja Luka, who were then competing in the Second League West.